luminarily/bookofmormon/_posts/2017-03-04-small-and-simple-things.md

 image: /images/posts/what_happened_happened_trump_wm.png
 ---

-## Small & simple things bring great things and confound high ones.
+## Small & simple things.

+I am writing this post because reducing Trump to a simpleton description (as if that's a bad thing) is not an argument and we'd better find better criticisms.

 * "Is Donald Trump a simpleton?" - vis-a-vis [AARP Online Community][2]
 * "Trump is a complete simpleton." - [libertybill on Tumblr][3]